seahorn/clam/README.md

 `--crab-domain`.
 The possible values are:

     - `int`: classical intervals
-	- `ric`: reduced product of intervals and congruences
+	- `ric`: intervals with congruences
+    - `term`: intervals with uninterpreted functions
 	- `zones`: difference-bound matrices
-    - `term`: intervals with uninterpreted functions

 - We also provide the option `--crab-track-lvl` to indicate the level of precision.
 The possible values are: